jezze/fudge/README.md

 $ sudo ./vmctrl nat eth0
 ```

-Replace eth0 with the interface you have connected to the internet.
+Replace eth0 with the interface that is connected to the internet.
 You only
-need to run this command once.
+need to run this command once unless you reboot your host machine.

 ## Community